-Sagle Victory Baptist Church is an independent Baptist church located in Sagle, Idaho, just south of Sandpoint.
+Victory Baptist Church is first and foremost a Bible based church that seeks to study the word in an expository manner and to proclaim the gospel of Christ from loving hearts to the lost around us.
+Our basic beliefs are in line with the average Baptist Churches in basic doctrine.
+Victory Baptist is located in Sagle, Idaho, just south of Sandpoint.
 Our church building is at 602 Gun Club Road.
 (See the Visit Us page for more details.)

 Keep Praying Joe!